SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 harms the working class to perpetuate the Deficit Myth, it kills the poor.
 It emboldens the wealthy "tax payer" --- who is not the entity funding the government.
-As Yanis just said before, it's the other way around (9 out or 10 Musk/Bezos/Gates scorepoints cam from the government).
+As Yanis just said before, it's the other way around (9 out or 10 Musk/Bezos/Gates scorepoints came from the government).
 What he neglected to say is the other 1 in 10 also came from the government, via bank credit: all banks issuing credit are chartered and licensed by the State.
 The government is the source of all state currency, anything else is counterfeit.